Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 The build quality is mostly satisfying but there is one big issue we are going to discuss in the ‘’Things we don’t like’’ section.

 Compared to other planar magnetic headphones, HE-560 offer more than enough comfort.
 They weigh 13.3oz, which is not too much for planar magnetic headphones.
 The earpads on these headphones are so-called hybrid pads (pleather finish on the edges and velour finish on the inside).
 They are soft and pleasant.
 Some people prefer the sound with all-pleather earpads because they improve the bass response (they make it punchier and more impactful).
 Thanks to the suspension band, the weight is nicely distributed.
 You will feel some fatigue or discomfort after a few hours of wearing, but that’s not unusual.
-When it comes to comfort, these headphones are one of the best planar magnetic headphones on the market in 2021.
+When it comes to comfort, these headphones are one of the best planar magnetic headphones on the market.

 The sound quality is the most impressive thing about HE-560.